ConfluxHQ/software-delivery-assessment/README.md

 	6. [Testing and Testability](testability.md)
 	7. [Reliability and SRE](reliability.md)
 	8. [On-call](on-call.md)
-5. For in-person sessions, bring lots of marker pens or whiteboard markers: red, blue, and green are best.
-For online sessions, have someone take notes in a document or shared whiteboard.
+5. It is valuable to capture details and nuances of the discussions around each question.
+For **online sessions**, have someone take notes in a document or shared whiteboard.
+For **in-person sessions**, bring lots of marker pens or whiteboard markers: red, blue, and green are best.
 6. Include **someone who is familiar with facilitating retrospectives** (possibly a scrum master) in the session.
 They will be shadowing the facilitator during the session so the person from your team can facilitate other assessment sessions later.

 Make sure that the Facilitator understands the purpose of the session and is familiar with the assessment pages and questions.